dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
 ## September 14, 2020
 * Inline menus need to be consistent
+* Update links to reports in camapign assets for magic forms and web forms

 ## September 12, 2020
 * Bug with v1 path reference